-Try and talk to people who have been to the market you will be shopping, and ask them where are the best places to go at that particular market.
+Try and talk to people who have been to the market you will be shopping, and ask their opinion of the best places to go with that particular market.

-You can also look up local flea markets online, and many even now have Facebook pages where they will post some of their wares.
+You can also look up “local flea markets” online, and many even now have Facebook pages where they will post some of their wares.

 2. For the best deals, head to the fields.